Apply Today to our Software Engineering Program & check out our scholarships!

 Explore to Learn:

-On line 2, change black to red.
-Re-run the program and click a dot.
+On line 1 of the JS file, change black to red.
+Save the program and click a dot.

 Breakdown: